BergQuester/v8tr.github.io/_posts/2018-06-13-initialization-with-literals.md

 Here, *1* is an integer *literal* that is used to initialize a constant *a*.

 *Literals* are the essential blocks of the code and implementing shorthands for them makes your code more clean and direct.

+Swift has a family of `ExprissibleByLiteral` protocols that allows structs, classes and enums to be initialized using a *literal*.

 Examine how conformance to `ExpressibleByIntegerLiteral` protocol of integer and floating-point types from Swift Standard Library allows both of them to be initialized with an integer literal: